defenseunicorns/compliance-auditor/adr/0007-validation-yaml-format.md

 The use cases for the validation yaml should support
 - Local and remote validation files (this may be external to the validation yaml document itself)
 - Different domains and providers, as well as their different specifications for use
-- Validations that call to action human evaluators (perhaps an additional provider/domain?)
+- Validations that call to action human evaluators
-- Logical validation compositions - saying that validations compose in an "OR" as opposed to default "AND" (this might also be external, more of a generation thing?
-Could be determined by the metadata.type?)
+- Logical validation compositions - saying that validations compose as "OR" as opposed to default "AND"
+- Validation overrides

 ### Current